buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

       * ``tags``: `--tags`
       * ``dirty``: `--dirty`

-     For the following keys, an integer or string value (depending on what git expects) will set the argument's parameter appropriately.
+     For the following keys, an integer or string value (depending on what Git expects) will set the argument's parameter appropriately.
 Examples show the key-value pair:

       * ``match=foo``: `--match foo`